-In Las Vegas, concussions can happen in several ways, such as physical sports, crashes, or falls.
+Concussions can happen in several ways, such as physical sports, crashes, or falls.
 These traumatic brain injuries happen when the brain moves quickly inside the head because of a hard hit or jolt.
 It’s important to know that concussions don’t always cause people to lose consciousness.
 Confusion, dizziness, and problems with memory can also be signs of a concussion.
+Stop Googling “Concussion Management Near Me in Las Vegas” and read on to learn more.

 Symptoms of Concussion